FeatherFramework/feather-admin/README.md

 - `controls.openMenu`: choose the key used to open the menu; the default is `PGDN` (Page Down)
 - `commands.enabled`: turn chat-command access on or off
 - `commands.openMenu`: change the menu command; the default is `adminMenu`
-- `commands.recoverRole`: change the emergency role recovery command
-- `commands.recoverAce`: change the ACE permission required for in-game recovery
 - `configs/permissions.lua`: choose the minimum numeric role level for every admin action
 - `configs/hierarchy.lua`: control staff hierarchy, helpful exemptions, and allowed self-actions
 - `logging.webhook`: optionally send admin action logs to a Discord webhook
 - `serverOverview.resources`: choose which resources appear on Server Overview
 - `announcements`: configure title/message limits, cooldown, and display duration
-- `economy.maxAmount`: limit the size of a single balance adjustment
+- `economy.maxAmount`: reserved for the future provider-backed economy screen
 - `inventory.maxGrantQuantity`: limit the quantity in one admin item grant
-- `staff.searchLimit`: set the number of offline staff-search results per page
+- `weapons.maxAmmoGrantQuantity`: limit ammunition granted in one admin action
-- `staff.historyLimit`: set the number of role-history records per page
+- `weapons.issuedCondition`: set the starting condition of admin-issued weapons
-- `staff.minSearchLength`: require a minimum staff-search length
-- `staff.maxReasonLength`: limit required role-change reasons
+- `staff`: reserved limits for the future provider-backed staff directory
 - `moderation.searchLimit`: limit offline search results
 - `moderation.activeBanLimit`: set the number of active bans shown per page
 - `reports`: configure the report command, categories, cooldown, limits, and page size